Skip to main content

 MEDUVENT Standard

-MEDUVENT Standard guarantees a reliable oxygen supply thanks to the turbine.
-The integrated MEDUtrigger guarantees reliable manual ventilation in 30:2 mode.
+MEDUVENT Standard is the ideal ventilation device to have at the scene thanks to its light weight and small size.
+The integrated MEDUtrigger ensures reliable manual ventilation in 30:2 mode.
 Once the airway has been secured, the rescuer can simply change to continuous ventilation, thus enabling guideline-compliant ventilation during resuscitation.

 MEDUCORE Standard²